 Area Agency on Aging (AAA)

-The AAA is responsible for planning, coordinating and delivering services to seniors.
+The AAA is responsible for planning, coordinating and delivering services to older adults.
 The AAA Advisory Council advises the AAA on programming and advocates for seniors.
-If you are interested in becoming an advocate for senior issues, contact the AAA.
+If you are interested in becoming an advocate for older adult issues, contact the AAA.

-If you need help getting around, assistance with managing your medical needs and insurance, learning about volunteer opportunities, assistance with in-home care or family caregiver services, CRC can connect you to the help you need.
+If you need help getting around, assistance with managing your medical needs and insurance, learning about volunteer opportunities, or a connection to in-home care or family caregiver services, the ADRC can connect you to the help you need.

 Adult Protective Services (APS)